zer0cache/matic-docs/docs/home/polygon-basics/what-is-proof-of-stake.md

 Proof of Stake (PoS) is a category of consensus algorithms for public blockchains that depend on a validator's economic [stake](/docs/maintain/glossary#staking) in the network.

-In proof of work (PoW) based public blockchains, the algorithm rewards participants who solve cryptographic puzzles to validate transactions and create new blocks.
-PoW blockchain examples: Bitcoin, current Ethereum.
+In Proof of Work (PoW) based public blockchains, the algorithm rewards participants who solve cryptographic puzzles to validate transactions and create new blocks.
+PoW blockchain examples: Bitcoin, earlier Ethereum.

 In PoS-based public blockchains, a set of validators take turns proposing and voting on the next block.
 The weight of each validator's vote depends on the size of its deposit — [stake](/docs/maintain/glossary#staking).
 Significant advantages of PoS include security, reduced risk of centralization, and energy efficiency.
 PoS blockchain examples: Eth2, Polygon.